kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

   that are secondary to some other requests the configuration should identify those secondary requests and give them sufficiently high priority to avoid priority inversion problems.
-That will necessarily be conservative, and we settle for that now.
+That will necessarily be approximate, and we settle for that now.

 ### Future Goals